Kanu-E/Kanu-E.github.io/_posts/2020-07-13-variables_in_ruby.markdown

 class Team
    def best_team
-      puts "The best team in the world is  #$worlds_best_team end end
+      puts "The best team in the world is  #$worlds_best_team." end end

 team_object = Team.new
 team_object.best team

-The best team in the world is Liverpool FC
+The best team in the world is Liverpool FC.

 Ruby still knows the best team in the world is  Liverpool FC even though it is written outside the scope of the class.